 At first glance, there is no difference between satsumas, tangerines and clementines.
 But on closer inspection, just as there are many differences between clementines and mandarins, satsumas also stand out from the other two.
 Unlike tangerines, for example, satsumas are essentially seedless.
 Satsumas differ from clementines in that they are a bit larger, sweeter, and have a thinner skin.
 In addition, they often still have green skin when they are already ripe for eating.

 Satsumas should only be grown in pots.
 Although they are relatively cold-tolerant for citrus fruits and can endure short frosts, they should not be exposed to too much winter cold.
 When planning to grow your own satsuma, check out our information on other citrus fruits to guide your choices for soil and location.
+We go into greater detail in our article on planting clementines.
 For example, our peat-free Plantura Organic All Purpose Compost makes an ideal substrate for your satsuma − just mix in one-sixth sand and one-sixth granulated clay.
 You can also use a high-quality citrus soil that meets these requirements.
 The disadvantage of ready-mixed citrus soil, however, is that it often contains peat that is harmful to the climate.